Canadian Paediatric Orthopaedic Group (CPOG)

 - In the event a member cannot meet the attendance requirements, the member can apply for a 1-year extension to the Finance and Governance Committee, where a decision will be made on a case-by-case basis.

 Article V (Officers)

-Treasurer – Will serve a two-year term.
+- Treasurer – Will serve a two-year term.
+For the year 2021-2022, the current Treasurer will serve a third year as part of their term.
 The Treasurer is required to oversee and verify the financial and accounting records for CPOG.
 The treasurer will also be the primary liaison with industry and in acquiring grant support for the organization.
 The Treasurer will be an executive liaison to one committee.

-Members at Large – Appointed for a two-year term at the discretion of the executive committee.
+- Members at Large – Appointed for a two-year term at the discretion of the executive committee.
+For the year 2021-2022, the current Members at Large will serve a third year as part of their terms.
 Nominations may be forwarded by any Full Active members.
 Responsibilities will be delegated at the discretion of the President and may include participation or being an executive liaison to a committee.